anatollupacescu/retail-sample/README.md

 > to be continued...

-**TODO**
+## TODO

+### tech

+- go api tests
 - errors in jsonapi format
-- document backend code using godoc
+- document packages with godoc
+- pagination
+- linter yml
+- pprof
+- auth and roles

+### business

+- view provision log
 - cancel a provision
-- pagination
+- cancel an order
-  ...
+- ...